mlbio-epfl/COSMIC/readme.md

 **2.1.
 Seq2img**

    2.1.1.
 Here, we use the mouse data as an example.
-First, we need to get the features from gene expression using scVI:
+First, you need to get the features from gene expression using scVI:

    ```bash
    python ./seq2img/scVI_mouse.py
    ```

+   After running this, you will get `feature_mouse_scvi.pt` in `./seq2img/feature`.
+If you want to skip this step, you can download the features directly from [here](https://drive.google.com/drive/folders/13mFoxXPIhlVMvGOJ0VN06TR3jAsoDs_S?usp=drive_link).

    2.1.2.
-Then, we train the diffusion model conditioned on the gene expression features:
+Then, you can train the diffusion model conditioned on the gene expression features:

    ```bash
    python ./seq2img/train_mouse.py
    ```

+   During training, you can keep checking the intermediate results in `./seq2img/result/mouse`.
+After training, you will have a checkpoint `seq2img_mouse.pt` in `./seq2img/ckpt`

    2.1.3.
-Finally, we run the inference to generate nuclear images:
+Finally, you can run the inference to generate nuclear images:
    ```bash
    python ./seq2img/inference_mouse.py
    ```
+   The generated images will be saved in the folder `./seq2img/inference/mouse`.

 **2.2.
 Img2seq**